isidorogu/RCT/README.md

 # RCT
 RCT is a package that helps you focus on the statistics of the randomized control trials, rather than the heavy programming lifting.
+Any social scientist, analytics developer should use RCT when conducting Field Experiments.

+RCT helps you in the whole process of designing and evaluating a RCT.

 Let the steps of the design be a RCT: